 From its grand architecture to the colourful palace guards parading through the grounds, Buckingham Palace attracts royal watchers in droves.

-The Queen and The Duke of Edinburgh occupy private apartments in the Palace’s north side while the staff use the south wing.
+Queen Elizabeth II and The Duke of Edinburgh occupy private apartments in the Palace’s north side while the staff use the south wing.

 Your chance of seeing the Queen’s private quarters is next to zero but these sections of Buckingham Palace that are open to the public: